Stinoo01/TEPs_Differential_Centrality_Measures/README.md

 # Tumor Educated Platelets (TEPs) Differential Centrality Measures

 This repository contains the code for the analysis of differential centrality measures in tumor educated platelets

+The file `main.R` contains the code for conducting the analysis and creating train and test data.

 ## System Requirements